 11. Setup and Affiliate Program with Affiliate Royale

-If you want to have an affiliate program for your members, then Memberpress made it easier for you to do so.
+If you want to have an affiliate program for your members, then the vendor has made it easier for you to do so.

 Memberpress is fully compatible with Affiliate Royale, an affiliate program management plugin.
-It’s basically Memberpress but for affiliate programs.
+It’s basically an extension of the product but for affiliate programs.

-Affiliate Royale and Memberpress are made by the same people, so they are perfectly compatible with one another.
-If you are on the Pro version of Memberpress, Affiliate Royale is included for free.
+Affiliate Royale is developed by the same vendor, so they are perfectly compatible with one another.
+If you are on the Pro plan, Affiliate Royale is included for free.
 For other on Pro, you’d have to purchase a separate license for Affiliate Royale.

 Once you’ve got Affiliate Royale installed and activated, you will have a new item on the left admin navigation menu called Affiliate Royale.
 In this new menu, you can access a bunch of new options related to affiliate programs.
 Below, we’ll go over each option real quick and explain briefly what you can do with each one.